-Colony: Following the Dutch East India's conquest and colonization of Taiwan in the 17th century, most education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see p.
-5 Religion and Spirituality).
-Dutch missionaries established schools, and by the 1640s. hundreds of children were receiving a Protestant religious education.
-While primarily concerned with converting the local population to Christianity, the missionaries studied local cultures and languages and developed writing systems for some of the indigenous languages (see 3 Language D. of Communication).
-Nevertheless, the Dutch missionaries' efforts were cut short by the Chinese conquest of the island in 1662 (see p.
-4 of History and Myth).
+Colony: Following the Dutch East India's conquest and colonization of Taiwan in the 17th century, most education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see Religion and Spirituality).
+Dutch missionaries established schools, and by the 1640s, hundreds of children were receiving a Protestant religious education.
+While primarily concerned with converting the local population to Christianity, the missionaries studied local cultures and languages and developed writing systems for some of the indigenous languages (see Language and Communication).
+Nevertheless, the Dutch missionaries' efforts were cut short by the Chinese conquest of the island in 1662 (see History and Myth).

-Education under the Qing Dynasty: The subsequent incorporation of the island into the Chinese Qing Empire in 1684 (see p.
-5 of History and Myth) saw the strict segregation of the Chinese and indigenous populations and the introduction of Confucian-based Chinese-style formal education.
+Education under the Qing Dynasty: The subsequent incorporation of the island into the Chinese Qing Empire in 1684 (see History and Myth) saw the strict segregation of the Chinese and indigenous populations and the introduction of Confucian-based Chinese-style formal education.
 Restricted to Chinese male elites, this education system focused on preparing them for imperial examinations and grew to include 33 schools by 1894.
 Excluded from this system, the non-elite Chinese population responded by opening some 250 private schools in the same period.
 By contrast, indigenous communities had little access to formal education until 1735, when the government began opening a few schools to teach Chinese culture and language.